Mount Snow, United States: Family Ski Guide

 What You'll Actually Do After Skiing

 There's also a small arcade in the hotel lobby that will absorb 30 to 45 minutes of post-dinner energy without requiring anyone to put boots back on.
-Not a world-class game room.
+Not an excellent game room.
 But enough to keep elementary-aged kids entertained while you finish a glass of wine.

 When to Go